Errors or typos? Topics missing? Hard to read? Let us know.

 Configure two NICs on one machine

-To set up a machine with two NICs—one for a private subnet and one for the public internet—follow these steps.
+You can set up a machine with two NICs — one for a private subnet and one for the public internet.

 UI